• Werner University Center

 Information on Recruitment and Membership

-Each organization has specific events for recruitment.
-Check out Presence for specific events from each organization!
+Each organization has specific recruitment events.
+Check out Involve for specific events from each organization!

 Recruitment or Intake is the process fraternities and sororities use to select new members.
-WOU fraternities and sororities can choose to recruit new members during the first two and half weeks of Fall, Winter, and Spring Term.
+WOU fraternities and sororities can choose to recruit new members during the first two and a half weeks of Fall, Winter, and Spring Terms.

 Not every organization recruits during each term.
-Its important to note that first-term freshman students are not eligible for Fall Term recruitment.
-Each organization recruits differently so it is important to get information on their recruitment activities directly from the organization you are interested in joining.
+It’s important to note that first-term freshman are not eligible for Fall Term recruitment.
+Each organization recruits differently, so it is important to get information on their recruitment activities directly from the organization you are interested in joining.

 When does recruitment or intake take place?

-Recruitment or intake takes place within the first two and half weeks of each term.
-Its important to note that first-term freshman students are not eligible for Fall Term recruitment.
+Recruitment or Intake takes place within the first two and a half weeks of each term.
+It’s important to note that first-term freshmen are not eligible for Fall Term recruitment.

 What happens during recruitment or intake events?